Maria Cristina of Savoy: Queen

-She died at the age of 23, after having given birth five days before to her only child, Francis II of the Two Sicilies.
+She died at the age of 23, after having given birth five days before to her only child, later Francis II of the Two Sicilies.

 Beatification

 On 9 July 1859 she was declared to be a Servant of God, on 6 May 1939 a Venerable Servant of God, and on 3 May 2013 Pope Francis authorized a decree recognizing a miracle due to her intercession, a further stage on her process to beatification.
 Her beatification took place on 25 January 2014 at the Basilica of Santa Chiara (Naples), where she is buried, making her Blessed Maria Cristina of Savoy.